Prince Faisal bin Hussein: Personal life

-Prince Faisal and Princess Alia divorced in April 2008.

-Prince Faisal's second wife was Sara Bassam Qabbani.
+Faisal and Alia divorced in April 2008.
+Faisal was then married to Sara Bassam Qabbani.
 They were engaged on 20 March 2010 in Jeddah, Saudi Arabia and were married on 24 May 2010.
-Prince Faisal and Sara were divorced on 14 September 2013.
+Faisal and Sara were divorced on 14 September 2013.
 The couple had no children together.

-On 4 January 2014, Prince Faisal married Jordanian radio presenter Zeina Lubbadeh, daughter of businessman Dr. Fares Lubbadeh.
+On 4 January 2014, Faisal married Jordanian radio presenter Zeina Lubbadeh, daughter of businessman Fares Lubbadeh.
 The wedding ceremony was held at her parents' home in Amman, Jordan.
 The couple have two sons: